juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 We specifically utilize OPRFs as described in the working draft by Davidson _et al._ @Davidson_Faz-Hernandez_Sullivan_Wood_2023 with the cipher suite _Ristretto255_ @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 Group and SHA-512 @Hansen_Eastlake_2011 Hash.
 Other cipher suites could also be potentially suitable depending on hardware and software constraints.
 In particular, certain HSMs may place restrictions on available cipher suites.

 == SSS
 The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.
-We utilize the scheme defined by Shamir @Shamir_1979.
+We utilize the scheme defined by Shamir @Shamir_1979 using scalar math over Curve25519.

 == KDF
 The protocol relies on a _KDF_ function to add entropy to the user's _PIN_.
 When an expensive _KDF_ is utilized, this provides an additional layer of protection for low entropy PINs if a _threshold_ of realms were to be compromised.
 For this reason, we utilize _Argon2_ @Biryukov_Dinu_Khovratovich_2015.